Public Feedback Process

 Any unprofessional behaviour or conduct personally targeting a Council employee (or anyone working with the Council in a professional capacity) on social media could compromise your relationship with the Canada Council and your chances of obtaining its support in the future.
 Any inappropriate communication targeting the Council’s official social media accounts will be dealt with according to our netiquette policy.
-Feedback expressed publicly via social media will be dealt with in the medium used, in public or in private, and may be referred to the Complaints Office if necessary.
+Feedback expressed via social media will be dealt with in the medium used, in public or in private, and may be referred to the Complaints Office if necessary.
 Please consult the Canada Council’s netiquette policy.